About This Listing

 I just assuming that folks are kind and considerate so I don't list a lot of rules.
 I haven't found that to be necessary.
 I'm not a night owl, so I'd expect that my guests wouldn't be out too late or would be noisy when they got home, although I've found that I sleep through most anything! :) I get up early to go to yoga or the gym most mornings so if you like to sleep in late, I might not be the best host for you.
 My kitty appreciates attention, and if I'm out of the house, she might want you to put some extra wet food in her bowl.

-My house is small, so I keep stuff in all the small closets.
+My house is small, so I keep stuff in all the small closets including the room you will be staying in.
 I will need to access your room occasionally to get stuff.
 I will, of course, be very respectful of your space.

 You're welcome to share the living/dining room.
 I do have a TV with cable, but I never watch it.

 Although I only stayed with Ashley for one night I felt very comfortable in her beautiful home.
 She took an interest in getting to know me and made me feel at ease during my trip.
 Her pets are welcoming and fun to play with!
 I really hope I can come back to Portland and stay with Ashley for a bit longer than I did!

 Ashley was an amazing host!
 Her house was adorable and in a great location, within walking distance from many great restaurants, bars, and coffee shops.
 Her dog flora was also a delight.
 I would recommend staying here to anyone!